-- tutor time with the Form Tutor every morning; - creating a supportive tutor time environment where everyone feels listened to, understood and empowered; - communicating with parents/carers positively and realistically to create a partnership approach to children's emotional health and well-being; - recognising and responding to emotional and/or behavioural needs; - liaising with appropriate agencies to enlist advice and/or support; - clear transition arrangements and bespoke arrangements where required; - effective use of the behaviour policy and rewards process; - identification and monitoring of Pupil Premium, SEND students and Young Carers and other vulnerable groups; - providing opportunities for 'student voice' through the School Council, SMSC (Social, Moral, Spiritual and Cultural) events, extra-curricular clubs, etc.; - providing opportunities to build relationships through a range of means including peer mentoring, becoming a prefect and attending extra-curricular activities.
-In transition from primary to secondary school, identified children are invited to attend Summer School for a week in August before starting school in September; - meetings with internal and external professionals; - individual health care plans for those who require them.
+- tutor time with the Form Tutor every morning; - creating a supportive tutor time environment where everyone feels listened to, understood and empowered; - communicating with parents/carers positively and realistically to create a partnership approach - recognising and responding to needs; - liaising with appropriate agencies to enlist advice and/or support; - clear transition arrangements; - effective use of the rewards and behaviour process; - identification and monitoring of Pupil Premium, SEND students, Young Carers and other vulnerable groups; - providing opportunities for 'student voice' through the house system and extracurricular clubs/events etc.; - providing opportunities to build relationships and have a sense of belonging such as peer mentoring, becoming a prefect and attending extra-curricular activities. - meetings with internal and external professionals; - individual health care plans for those who require them; - Careers meetings with written summaries alongside other careers support.